emberjs/rfcs/text/0000-add-ember-page-title-addon.md

 1. Make [`ember-page-title`](https://github.com/adopted-ember-addons/ember-page-title) an official Ember addon by transferring `ember-page-title` repo to the [Ember CLI org](https://github.com/ember-cli) (it's currently in the [Adopted Ember Addons org](https://github.com/adopted-ember-addons))
 2. Add the dependency to the app blueprint here: https://github.com/ember-cli/ember-cli/blob/master/blueprints/app/files/package.json#L19
-3. Update app blueprint to include `<HeadLayout />` at the top of [application.hbs](https://github.com/ember-cli/ember-cli/blob/master/blueprints/app/files/app/templates/application.hbs) as well as a helpful comment explaining what it is used for
 4. Update route blueprint to include `{{page-title RouteName}}` at the top of the route [template.hbs](https://github.com/emberjs/ember.js/blob/master/blueprints/route/native-files/__root__/__templatepath__/__templatename__.hbs) (this [template.hbs](https://github.com/emberjs/ember.js/blob/master/blueprints/route/files/__root__/__templatepath__/__templatename__.hbs) too) where `RouteName` is the name of the route provided to the `ember generate route` command

 ## How we teach this